 4.5.
-Is there a student liaison representing sustainability interests who serves on a medical school or institutional decision-making council to advocate for curriculum reform and/or sustainability best practices?
+Is there a student liaison representing sustainability interests who serves on a department or institutional decision-making council to advocate for curriculum reform and/or sustainability best practices?

-- Yes, there is a student representative that serves on a medical school or institutional decision-making council/committee. - 0 No, there is no such student representative.
+Yes, there is a student representative that serves on a department or institutional decision-making council/committee.
+(1 points)

+No, there is no such student representative.
+(0 point nts)

+Score Assigned: 1

+Score explanation:

-Currently at SKMC, a student liaison team for curricular feedback is present, however, the team is not specific for sustainability best practices.
-Furthermore, there is no dedicated liaison group that is dedicated to sustainability, which has warranted a score of 1 for SKMC.
+Currently at Sidney Kimmel Medical College (SKMC), a student liaison team for curricular feedback is present, however, the team is not specific for sustainability best practices.
+Furthermore, there is no dedicated liaison group that is dedicated to sustainability, or position or committee dedicated to sustainability on the student council, which has warranted a score of 1 for SKMC.